Corporate Governance Statement of Arion Bank for 2016

 The second line of defence is set up to ensure that the first line of defence has established adequate internal controls which work as intended.
 Risk Management and Compliance are the main participants in the second line of defence, although other units may also be assigned specific monitoring roles.

-Compliance had seven employees at the end of 2015.Risk management
+Compliance had seven full-time employees at the end of 2016.Risk Management

 The Internal Auditor is appointed by the Board of Directors and reports directly to the Board.
 The Board sets the Internal Auditor a charter which lays out the responsibilities associated with the position and the scope of the work.
 The mission of the Internal Auditor is to provide independent and objective assurance and advice designed to add value and improve the Bank’s operations.
 The scope of the audit is the Bank, its subsidiaries and pension funds serviced by Arion Bank.